earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/in-class/2017-04-19-social-media-04-twitter-data-boulder-flood-r.md

 ## Imported 18821 records.
 Simplifying...
 ```

 The structure of these data is complex.
-In this lesson you will only work
+In this lesson you will just look at a
-with the tweet text data even though there is much more information that you
-could analyze.

-First, create a new dataframe that contains:

-* The date,
-* The twitter handle (username) and
-* The tweet text

-for each tweet in the imported json file.
+few parts of the data.

 ```r